zhouhanseng/Maskbook-News/_i18n/en/_posts/2014-01-01-text-formatting-examples.md

 ---
 layout: post
 lang: en
-title: "Text Formatting Examples"
+title: Text Formatting Examples
-tags: [documentation,sample]
+tags:
+- documentation
+- sample
+image: "{{ site.env.BASE_URL }}uploads/6-3.jpg"
+template: English
+event_date: 2014-01-01
+timezone: 8
+location: London
+type: Official Event

 ---
 # Markdown Support

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.